Basic Medical Vocabulary

 A small solid medication taken by mouth (whether it’s a gelatin capsule or a tablet) is called a pill.
 There are also liquid, topical, and injected medications.
 Topical means applied externally, to the skin: creams, lotions, and ointments.

-Injections are often called shots in casual speech.
+Injections are often called 'shots' in casual speech.
 Injections can be subcutaneous (just under the skin) or intramuscular (into the muscle).
 Intravenous transfusions (IVs) are given directly into the veins, usually over a period of time.

 The dose or dosage refers to the amount and frequency of the medication.
-Frequency can vary from every hour to several times a day.
+Frequency can vary from every hour to once or several times a day.
 (It can also be p.r.n, which means "as needed.")

 When doctors prescribe medicines, they consider possible toxicity and side effects.
 Side effects are unintended harmful results.
 They range from minor problems like an upset stomach to very serious complications.